xiaodaigh/DataConvenience.jl/README.md

 # DataConvenience

-An eclectic collection of convenience functions for you.
+An eclectic collection of convenience functions for your data manipulation needs.

 ## Data

 ### Piping Convenience

 #### Re-exporting Lazy.jl's `@>` `@>>` `@as` for piping convenenice
 Lazy.jl has some macros for piping operations.
-However, it also exports the `groupby` function which will conflict with `DataFrames.groupby`.
-I have made it easier here so that it `using DataConvenience` will only export the macros `@> @>> @as` for use.
+However, it also exports the `groupby` function which conflicts with `DataFrames.groupby`.
+I have made it easier here so that `using DataConvenience` will only export the macros `@>`, `@>>`,  `@as`.
+You can achieve the same with just Lazy.jl by doing `using Lazy: @>, @>>, @as`.

 #### Defining `filter(::AbstractDataFrame, arg)`
-DataFrames.jl doesn't define `filter(::AbstractDataFrame, arg)` and instead has `filter(arg, ::AbstractDataFrame)` only.
-This makes it inconsistent with other functions so that's why I am defining `filter` like this here.
+DataFrames.jl does not define `filter(::AbstractDataFrame, arg)` and instead has `filter(arg, ::AbstractDataFrame)` only.
+This makes it inconsistent with the other functions so that's why I am defining `filter` with the signature `filter(::AbstractDataFrame, arg)`.

 #### Examples
 ````julia